 Did you know you can totally pump and drive at the same time?

-Let’s say you’re a working mom, you can use your commute to and from work as productively as possible and pump in the car.
+Let’s say you’re a working mom, to be as productive as possible with your time on the pump, you can use your commute to pump on-the-go and in the car.

 6. Order Groceries